himajin-no-tameiki/vtuber-tl-clip/Fusion_Expression.md

 - [Expressions In Fusion Tab! - DaVinci Resolve 15 Tutorial](https://youtu.be/ODsWGRyGsmU)

 Another way is to make an "instance" copy of a node, though this has some limitations.
 You can do it by first copying the original node (Ctrl-C) and then pressing Ctrl-Shift-V. An instance by default acts identically to the original node, mimicking all the parameter values.
-But you can manually "unlock" a specific parameter by right-clicking it -> clicking "Deinstance" so that its value no longer follows the value from the original node.
+But you can manually "unlock" a specific parameter by right-clicking it -> clicking "Deinstance" so that its value no longer copies the original node.
 This method is useful when you want one node to behave *mostly* in the same way as another.

 ## What is "expression"?